rhysma/AWSResources/AWSDeveloperCertificationNotes/dev_containers.md

 * Better resource utilization and efficiency

 Docker Container Components
-* Dockerfile - Plain text file that provides instructions to create a container image
+* Dockerfile - Plain text file that provides instructions to create a container image.
+Each instruction in the file creates a read-only layer in the container image.
 * Container image - Read-only template that is used to create writable containers
 * Container - Runnable instance of an image
 * Container layer - Thin read/write layer that is used to make changes to the running container